mraunak/transformers/examples/research_projects/information-gain-filtration/README.md

 ## How to use this project?

-To Fine-tune a transformer model with IGF on a language modeling task, use the following script:
+To fine-tune a transformer model with IGF on a language modeling task, use the following script:

 - `model_name_or_path`: Path to pretrained model or model identifier from huggingface.co/models
 - `data_file`: A jbl file containing tokenized data which can be split as objective dataset,